wfus/WebAssembly-Taint/README.md

 git checkout chromium/3270
 rm -rf src/
-git clone https://www.github.com/wfus/WebAssembly-Taint src
+git clone https://www.github.com/wfus/WebAssembly-Taint src tools/dev/v8gen.py x64.release

-# Build V8, preferably with the debug build
-tools/dev/v8gen.py x64.debug
-ninja -C out.gn/x64.debug -j4
+ninja -C out.gn/x64.release -j72
 ```

-This should store

 ## Usage

 Since our flags are integrated into V8, you can view all of our flags and usage documentation with V8's built in debug shell ```./d8 --help```.
-However, since that shows all possible flags, we list the flags we have added to V8 below. .
+However, since that shows all possible flags, we list the flags we have added to V8 below.

 ### Starting V8 in Taint Mode
 Using taint tracking with V8 and Chromium should be similar.
 First, to enable taint tracking, use the ```--wasm_taint``` V8 flag, which should automatically start V8 or Chromium in interpreted WASM mode.